 We’ve already gone on record as to why the digital advertising world should start taking fake news sites seriously - more importantly what they can do to stop wasting client as budget them.
 It’s here: https://optimumclick.co.uk/making-fake-news-sites-rich/

 ‘A baleful combination of human psychology and social media business models has created a world in which we are structurally biased against the truth’, Tom Chatfield on BBC Radio 4’s Moral Maze.

 While fake news probably won’t kill you, what about alternative science sites?
 Fake medical sites?
 Sites propagating bogus cancer killers like ‘bicarbonate of soda and lemon’ or ‘vitamin b17’

-What about the cruel claims that hydrogen peroxide can be used as a supplement:
+What about the cruel claims that hydrogen peroxide can be used

 Fake science.
 Fake treatments.
 False hope.
 Misery.

 We’ve seen the damage unsubstantiated claims can make - homeopathy, the MMR vaccine, alternative remedies… Steve Jobs?

 In research shared by Be a Better You 57% of respondents say they trust fitness blogs and websites, 52% YouTube videos and 22% saying they trust their friends and family as sources of fitness and nutrition advice.

 Time to draw attention to the real danger of misinformation, to media coverage and misinformation that can, if left unchecked… kill.